 Our fast-paced webcast series engages middle school students in Science, Technology, Engineering, and Math (STEM) topics in just 30 minutes.
 We bring in Museum curators, astronauts, and experts in the field to connect classrooms with real-world, relevant content.
 Shows combine animations, interviews with experts, and unique locations to show students that science extends beyond the walls of their school.

 The shows are interactive.
 Students respond to polls and submit questions that are answered online or during the live broadcast.
 Educators are provided with additional content and follow-up activities to extend the experience beyond the live webcast.
 Each show meets Next Generation Science Standards.
+See the full schedule.

 Connect With Us